Geeksltd/GCop/Rules/GCop634.md

 ## Rule description
-Fields should (almost always) be kept private to a class and accessed via get and set properties.

-Properties are public and provide access to private fields.
-So have a private property is meaningless.
+A private auto-property has no advantage to a simple class field.
+But it has two small disadvantages:
+- It's slightly slower to invoke compared to a plain field.
+- It has the *{get; set;}* noise code.

 ## Example 1
 ```csharp
 public class MyClass